pds-data-dictionaries/ldd-spectral/README.md

 [IM 1B00 (1.11.0.0)](build/1.B.0.0) | :x: | :heavy_check_mark: | :heavy_check_mark:
 [IM 1C00 (1.12.0.0)](build/1.C.0.0) | :x: | :heavy_check_mark: | :heavy_check_mark:

+The build directories for each version also contain ```Test/``` subdirectories that contain test labels, *Validate* tool configuration files, and the validation report for the test labels.
+These are used for regression testing of the schema files.
+The ```Test/``` files are not needed to use the Spectral Dictionary for developing labels.

 ## Source

-The source files for each IM build are provided in the corresponding [src/](src) directories for each Spectral Dictionary version.
+The source file for each IM build is provided in the corresponding [src/](src) directories for each Spectral Dictionary version.
+The source file, also known as the "Ingest_LDD" file for the document structure used, for the Spectral Dictionary is heavily annotated so it can be used as a set of working examples for other dictionary writers.